I haven't remortgaged because

 For a lot of people over the last few years, putting off a mortgage switch has been a sensible option.
 Since UK interest rates hit their lowest ever level in 2009, thousands of borrowers on variable rate mortgages have benefitted from very low mortgage payments.

-But there are similarly lots of people who are on uncompetitive mortgage rates and are simply paying more than they need to.
+But there are similarly lots of people who are on noncompetitive mortgage rates and are simply paying more than they need to.
 If you’re in this situation, then putting of the search for a new mortgage deal could be costing you a lot of money.

 That’s the benefit of getting a free mortgage review from L&C – we can quickly tell you if your current mortgage rate can be beaten.
 If it can’t because you’ve already got a good deal, then you haven’t lost anything.